If you store your dinghy on a council reserve, you need to register it with Port Stephens Council.

 A dinghy is a single hulled or multi hulled vessel to a maximum of 3 metres.
 Water vessels which do not fit the dinghy definition cannot be registered and therefore cannot be stored on our foreshores.

 Unauthorised vessels include:

-- Review the Foreshore Dinghy Storage Policy that can be download from our Policies page.
+- Review the Foreshore Dinghy Storage Policy on our Policies page.

-- Review the Foreshore Dinghy Terms and Conditions (PDF 29KB)
+- Review the Foreshore Dinghy Terms and Conditions (PDF 144KB)